Pass your exams and become a pilot

 Enjoy the freedom of the air as pilot in command of a light aircraft fly (with non-commercial passengers) with a Private Pilot Licence (Aeroplane).

-Choose a PPL training course with an approved training organisation (ATO) or registered training facility (RTF).
+Choose a PPL training course with an approved training organisation (ATO/DTO) or registered training facility (RTF).
 You can find a list of flight schools on your national aviation authority’s website and all Padpilot partner schools are listed here

 PPL courses combine practical flying lessons with ground school.
 As you learn to fly you’ll also study basic aviation theoretical knowledge (‘theory’ for short) and you must pass exams in subjects such as Principles of Flight, Air Law, Communications and Meteorology before you can obtain your licence.

-To pass the PPL theory exams, and to give yourself the best grounding in aviation theory, you’ll need up to date, easy to use textbooks that help you become a safe and knowledgable aviator.
+To pass the PPL theory exams, and to give yourself the best grounding in aviation theory, you’ll need up to date, easy to use textbooks that help you become a safe and knowledgeable aviator.

 Padpilot PPL books make theory simple.
 Colourful, interactive animations and video content bring the syllabus to life, making ground training easy, understandable and memorable, even for complete beginners.